All Blog Posts

 Why We’re Making This Update

-Every time you fund your wallet or withdraw money, there are real processing costs behind the scenes—payments infrastructure, security, and systems that keep everything running smoothly.
+Every time you fund your wallet or withdraw money, there are real processing costs behind the scenes—payments infrastructure, world-class security, and systems that keep your business moving.

 As Terminal continues to grow and support more merchants, these charges help us: